Roman Theatre of Orange: Construction and structure

 The stage, which is 61 meters long and raised about one meter from the ground, is backed by a 37 m wall whose height has been preserved completely.
 This wall is vital to the theatre, as it helped to project sound to the large audience.
 The wall, also known as the scaenae frons, is the only architecturally decorated surface throughout the entire theatre.
 It originally was embellished with marble mosaics of many different colors, multiple columns and friezes, and statues placed in niches.
 The central niche contains a 3.5 m statue of the emperor Augustus, although this was most likely a restoration of an original statue of Apollo, the god of music and the arts.
 The central door, below the niche containing this statue, is called the Royal Door, or valva regia.
 This door was used only by the most important, principal actors to enter and exit the stage.
-Above the door was a frieze decorated with centaurs, which is no longer there but is instead on display across the street in the Orange Museum (unfortunately only remains are left).
+Above the door was a frieze decorated with centaurs, which is no longer there but is instead on display across the street in the Orange Museum (only remains are left).
 The stage was covered with a modern platform when the theatre began to be used again for operas and other performances.